What’s The Deal With Perseveration?

-Curbing the impulse to perseverate requires a degree of self-regulation that can take a while to develop.
-Giving someone a limit for how long or how often they can perseverate isn’t always helpful because no matter how much they may want to comply with a request to stop or move on, they might not be able to.
+Curbing the impulse to perseverate requires a degree of self-regulation that can take a long time to develop.
+Giving someone a limit for how long or how often they can perseverate usually isn’t helpful, because no matter how much they may want to comply with a request to stop or move on, they might not be able to.

-Perseveration is often a response to situations which are frightening or worrying, so providing reassurance, stability, consistency and protection can help ease those concerns and hence the need to engage in repetitive behaviours.
+Perseveration is often a response to situations which are frightening or worrying.
+Providing reassurance, stability, consistency and protection can help ease their concerns and hence reduce the need to engage in repetitive behaviours.

 The bottom line